ohgaction/service_charge_scanner/README.md

 ### How to export results into a spreadsheet

 When you are finished checking the invoices, press the X key and it will export a CSV file to the script folder.
-If you have installed as per the installation instructions this folder will be on your desktop called with Invoice_scanner_Windows or Invoice_scanner_macOS
+If you have installed as per the installation instructions this folder will be on your desktop called **Invoice_scanner_Windows** or **Invoice_scanner_macOS**

 if you load this you should see your results as a spreadsheet.
 This file can be easily imported into Excel or Google Sheets: